Advancing Brainwave-Based Biometrics: A Large-Scale, Multi-Session Evaluation: Results and Discussion

 To better understand how well users are represented in distinct clusters, we project the embeddings into a 2D space using t-Distributed Stochastic Neighbor Embedding (t-SNE) and visualize the results.
 Figure~\ref{fig:SNE1} shows that the metric learning approach successfully separates subjects: the average distance between a subject’s own samples is significantly lower (0.75) than the average distance to other subjects’ samples (0.97), indicating the model’s ability to capture individual differences.
 However, we observe two separate colonies within the embedding space, leading us to hypothesize that these colonies could be due to differences in the hardware used during data capture.
 This hypothesis is confirmed by Figure~\ref{fig:SNE2}, which reveals that the data captured using BioSemi hardware is located separately from the rest, further illustrating the significant influence of hardware on the embedding distribution.
 The effect of hardware on the results will be discussed further in the next section.

 To investigate the embedding space while accounting for color and spatial limitations, we randomly selected 20 subjects to prevent overcrowding the embedding space with excessive data.\footnote{BioSemi subjects were excluded to avoid large gaps in the plot and enhance detail visibility.} Figure~\ref{fig:highl1} illustrates the embedding space for these selected subjects, demonstrating that the feature extraction method effectively identifies subject identities.
 However, a session effect is evident, where samples from the same session tend to form distinct clusters.
 To better visualize this phenomenon, the upper-right region of Figure~\ref{fig:highl1} is magnified in Figure~\ref{fig:highl2}, with separate colors indicating different sessions, further confirming the session-based clustering.
 The session effect on clustering may arise from environmental noise, changes in hair length, slight variations in the positioning of brainwave channels on the head, hardware differences, and natural changes in brainwave patterns over time due to factors such as aging, personal experiences, or mental states (e.g., stress or focus levels) throughout sessions.
+As a consequence, most samples within a session tend to be either close to or far from the enrollment set at the same time, which can contribute to high variability in performance, as reflected in the relatively large standard deviation ($\pm 6.3\%$) observed in the reported EER (10.28\%).